AlisonSchofield/AlisonSchofield.github.io/_posts/2017-07-19-Tensorflow and BTRFS.md

 ---
+layout: post
+title: tensorflow & btrfs
-published: false
+published: true
 ---

-## Putting Google's Tensorflow and Linux's BTRFS to work
+Putting Google's Tensorflow and Linux's BTRFS to work

 I recently became familiar with both of these technologies, and I think they are going to help quiet one of my fears.